salboaie/SwarmESB/README.md

 ## Easy and fun!
-    A new approach for programming with asynchronous messages.

     Check our wiki: https://github.com/salboaie/SwarmESB/wiki

-    Technologies: node.js, Redis, asynchronous messages, Message Bus, Enterprise Service Bus Usage of JavaScript is accidental, the swarming concept can be implemented on any modern platform.
+    Technologies: node.js, Redis, PUB/SUB
+    Usage of JavaScript is accidental, the swarming concept can be implemented on any modern platform!

 SwarmESB ca be used as a light, open source, ESB (or Message Bus) for your enterprise applications.
 Instead of message oriented communication or web services, you describe your communication between "nodes" in what